 When a friend casually suggested Ginny might have autism, Karen was sceptical.
 Nonetheless, she decided to google autism, and was surprised when much of what she read reflected their exact situation.
-Due to their location, there were no local service providers who could conduct a comprehensive assessment with Ginny, but their family doctor recognised that Ginny’s developmental health needed to be assessed by specialists, so she referred Ginny to Royal Far West.
+Due to their location, there were no local service providers who could conduct a comprehensive assessment with Ginny, but their family doctor recognised that Ginny’s developmental health needed to be assessed by several different clinicians, so she referred Ginny to Royal Far West.

 A few months later, their application for a place in our intensive, residential Paediatric Developmental Program was approved and Karen describes their first visit to Manly as “like walking into a warm hug”.